Is the land under your property more valuable than the property itself?

 We are pleased to share the latest statistics – and our insights into – the 2014 second-quarter Metro Vancouver Office Market.
 As noted in our sneak-peek letter, vacancy rates are up, having pushed through the 12-percent mark during Q2.
 For most office tenants, this is positive news!
 View Details

 12:00 PM – 1:00 PM Eastern

-Where are we in the recovery?
-Which MSAs present opportunities?
+Where are the opportunities for growth?
+Which markets are hot, solid, and weak?
 Join Jay Olshonsky, NAI Global President and Dr. Peter Linneman, NAI’s Chief Economist, for an economic briefing.
 Dr. Linneman will address several topics during this Web conference including:

 • Where will MSA population grow most and least by 2020 and 2030?

 • Where are real values, rents, and construction levels compared to historical averages?